BobChallen/Basic-mzml-plotter/README.md

 For EIC plotting, input the target m/z value in the m/z value box (higher m/z accuracy is better for the algorithm).

-The plot settings options should hopefully be self explanatory!
+The plot settings and annotation options should hopefully be self explanatory!

 When you click 'plot', this will open up the plotted mzml file in a standard matplotlib plot window where the plot can be manipulated at will, and saved in various file formats (I recommend SVG).